 Here in Montana, an artificial lure that works wonders for me is called a KastMaster.
-These little spoons works well here as trout trolling lures in stillwater situations and are likely the same elsewhere.
-Try shining lures such as this that can catch light and really stand out in the water.
+These little spoons work well here as trout trolling lures in stillwater situations and are likely the same elsewhere.
+Try shining lures such as this that can catch the light and really stand out in the water.

-Nightcrawler and leeches work well in deeper applications in my experience so try making a run through some seep water or try them when its hot and the fish are deep to draw them out.
+Nightcrawler and leeches work well in deeper applications in my experience so try making a run through some seep water or try them when it’s hot and the fish are deep to draw them out.
 There are several brands of scent products that work well such as Carp Spit that can add that extra attractant to your setup.

 Plugs and crankbaits work well when trolling but pay close attention to the action.
 I use a floating Rapala with a good diving action.
 This gets my lure deep without dragging.
-Sinking crankbaits can be used but I recommend putting it in the water when the trolling run is in motion to prevent it sinking to the bottom.
+Sinking crankbaits can be used but I recommend putting it in the water when the trolling run is in motion to prevent it from sinking to the bottom.